itisusama-writer/152410/chapter-5.md

 Beautiful and cold and indifferent.

-Just like the thing sitting across the room, wearing her cousin's face, waiting.
+Just like the thing sitting across the room, wearing her sister's face, waiting.

 Always watching.